 After his sophomore year in college, Hacker was picked by the New York Mets in the June 1967 draft in the eighth round, the 182nd overall pick.
 He signed with the Mets, having been scouted by Charley Frey for the New Yorkers.

 The Mets assigned the 6-foot-tall, right-handed Hacker to their short-season Northern League team in Mankato, Minnesota, where he led all league shortstops in fielding percentage while playing in 49 games of the 70-game season.
-The squad was managed by Buddy Peterson, who had played 13 major-league games at shortstop for the Chicago White Sox and Baltimore Orioles in the late 1950s.
+The squad was managed by Buddy Peterson, who had played 13 major-league games at shortstop for the Chicago White Sox and Baltimore Orioles in the middle 1950s.

 Hacker was promoted to Visalia in the California League for the 1968 season and he played there for 1½ seasons.
 In 1968 Hacker played 76 games for the last-place team and hit .224.
 Among his teammates that season were future major leaguers Ken Singleton and Jerry Morales.
 Hacker started the 1969 season in Visalia but was promoted to Memphis of the Double-A Texas League in midseason.
 The team, featuring such players as Jim Bibby, won the East Division of the league.
 Hacker played in 27 games for Visalia and 34 for Memphis that season.